DinukaS2004/Retail-Store/README.md

    git clone https://github.com/DinukaS2004/Retail-Store.git
    cd Retail-Store
    ```
-2. **Open the project in an IDE**
+2. **Open the project in a browser**
-   - Ensure Java is set up correctly.
-   - Run the main UI class to launch the application.
+   - Open `index.html` in any web browser.

 ## 📸 Screenshots (Optional)
 _Include some UI screenshots to showcase the design._

 ## 🚀 Future Enhancements
+- Add JavaScript for interactivity
-- Backend integration with a database
+- Improve responsiveness with media queries
-- Interactive UI elements with real functionality
+- Integrate with a backend for full functionality
-- Responsive design improvements

 ## 🤝 Contributing
 Feel free to contribute by submitting pull requests or reporting issues!